Q: What does MASS MoCA stand for?

 Q: Can I take photographs in the galleries?

-A: Yes, photography (without a flash) is permitted in all galleries.
+A: Yes, photography (without a flash) is permitted in all galleries, except for James Turrell: Into the Light.
 Our policy is to permit photography everywhere.
 Occasionally lenders will ask that their artwork not be photographed.
-In that event we post signs to let you know.
+In that event, we post signs to let you know.

 Q: When does the _______ exhibition come down? (or go up?)